xbneth/xbneth.github.io/README.md

 # Welcome to My GitHub Portfolio

 ## About Me
 Hi!
-I'm Benedict Han, a Web3 enthusiast with a background in marketing, business strategy, and blockchain research.
+I'm xbneth, a Web3 enthusiast with a background in marketing, business strategy, and blockchain research.
 My goal is to explore the potential of decentralized technologies and their impact on emerging markets.
 This GitHub serves as a showcase of my work, projects, and insights in the Web3 space.

 ## What You'll Find Here
 This repository is dedicated to my personal analysis, research, and projects in the blockchain ecosystem.
 Key areas of focus include: